 The best way is to defrost them slowly by leaving them in the fridge overnight.

 Or defrost in the microwave.
 Place them on a plate and place them in the microwave at defrost setting.
-It will take about 4-5 minutes, but make sure to check the instructions of your microwave.
+It will take about 4-5 minutes, but make sure to check the instructions for your microwave.

 You can also defrost them in water.
 Place in a pot, cover with water and defrost for 30 minutes to 1 hour.
 Not my favorite method of defrosting anything, though.